Ruruthia/DL_Project/README.md

 # Sharks classification (ongoing)

 ## Overview
-(will be updated during the project)

 The goal of the project is to deliver a deep learning model classifying an open-source dataset of [Shark species](https://www.kaggle.com/larusso94/shark-species) available on Kaggle.

 The project will consist of a training and evaluation scripts wrapped with [Kedro](https://kedro.readthedocs.io/en/stable/index.html) project.
-We are going to prepare a fully transferable setup so that you can train and run the model either locally or using a cloud provider.
-We have decided to use Google Cloud Platform, so you will find detailed instructions how to start it off with GCP.

 Therefore, we are going to use some state-of-the-art convolutional neural networks adjusted to the needs of the dataset.
 We are aware that the project is not revolutionary at, but its goal is to learn how to deliver end-to-end ML model rather than make an innovative step in research.